Refined product formulas for Tamari intervals: Introduction

 \section{Introduction}

 Consider the \defn{Tamari lattice}~$\Tam(n)$, whose elements are the binary trees with~$n$ nodes, and whose cover relations are given by right rotations~\cite{Tamari}.
+An \defn{interval} (or \defn{relation}) is a pair~$S \le T$ in~$\Tam(n)$.
 For a binary tree~$T$, we denote by~$\des(T)$ (resp.~by~$\asc(T)$) the number of binary trees covered by~$T$ (resp.~covering~$T$) in the Tamari lattice.
-In other words, if we label its nodes in inorder and orient its edges towards its root, then~$\des(T)$ (resp.~$\asc(T)$) is the number of edges~$i \to j$ in~$T$ with~$i > j$ (resp.~with~$i < j$).
+In other words, $\des(T)$ (resp.~$\asc(T)$) is the number of edges~$i \to j$ in~$T$ with~$i > j$ (resp.~with~$i < j$) when we orient the edges of~$T$ towards its root and label the nodes of~$T$ in inorder (meaning that we recursively label the left subtree of~$T$, then the root, and then recursively label the right subtree of~$T$).
 The purpose of this paper is to prove the following two surprising formulas, whose first few values are gathered in \cref{table:fVectorCanonicalComplex,table:fVectorDiagonal}.

 \begin{theorem} For any~$n,k \in \N$, the number $a_{n,k}$ of intervals~$S \le T$ of the Tamari lattice~$\Tam(n)$ such that~$\des(S) + \asc(T) = k$ is given by

 \end{theorem}

 \begin{theorem} For any~$n,k \in \N$, the sum $b_{n,k}$ of the binomial coefficients~$\binom{\des(S) + \asc(T)}{k}$ over all intervals~$S \le T$ of the Tamari lattice~$\Tam(n)$ is given by